What can we each offer on this beautiful and amazing planet in these chaotic and uncertain times?

 For almost 20 years now we have co-created the spaces where people gather to make sense in complexity and have conversations that matter.
 Right now, in these pandemic times, we must be having even more of these conversations – and having them virtually.
 Such conversations will lead us to wise action changing lives, communities and organizations.

-NewStories shares insights and knowledge, develops practices, processes and structures, and offers services and partnerships to help create the lives and communities we want for the future, now
+NewStories uses participatory change processes and a community development approach, and offers facilitation and consulting services and partnerships to help create the lives and communities we want for the future, now

 Contact us to share your needs, questions, and challenges and to explore how we might work together.